dm82m/hass-Deltasol-KM2/README.md

 # hass-Deltasol-KM2

-Custom component for retrieving sensor information from Deltasol KM2.
+Custom component for retrieving sensor information from Deltasol KM2 or DL2/DL3 (see Configuration).
-Component uses webservice to get all the sensor data from the Deltasol KM2 and makes it available in [Home Assistant](https://home-assistant.io/).
+Component uses webservice to get all the sensor data from the Deltasol device and makes it available in [Home Assistant](https://home-assistant.io/).

 I want to give special credits to @erikkastelec - my plugin is mainly based on the plugin he created!
 Thank you for your work man!